-- (b) the lease is held by - (i) a listed corporation (within the meaning of the Corporations Act 2001 (Commonwealth) section 9) that would not be eligible to be incorporated as a proprietary company; or - (ii) a subsidiary (within the meaning of the Corporations Act 2001 (Commonwealth) section 9) of such a corporation;
+- (b) the lease is held by-

+(i) a listed corporation (within the real corporations Act 2001 (Commo section 9) that would not be eliging incorporated as a proprietary corporated as a proprietary corp nwealth) ible to be

+- (ii) a subsidiary (within the meaning

+Corporations Act 2001 (Commo section 9) of such a corporation; nwealth)

+or

-- (c) the lease is held by - (i) a body corporate whose securities are listed on a stock exchange, outside Australia and the external territories, that is a member of the World Federation of Exchanges; or - (ii) a subsidiary (within the meaning of the Corporations Act 2001 (Commonwealth) section 9) of such a body corporate;
+- (c) the lease is held by-

+- (i) a body corporate whose securities os are listed on a

+stock exchange, outside Australi

+external territories, that is a men

+World Federation of Exchanges; -or

+- (ii) a subsidiary (within the meaning

+Corporations Act 2001 (Commo The state of the s

+section 9) of such a body corpor a te;
-(d) the lease is of a kind that is prescribed by the regulations as exempt from the operation of this Act;

-retail shopping centre means a cluster of premises -

-- (a) 5 or more of which are used for the carrying on of a retail business; and - (b) all of which - (i) have, or upon being leased would have, a common head lessor; or - (ii) comprise lots on a single strata plan under the Strata Titles Act 1985, but, if the premises are in a building with 2 or more floor levels, includes only those levels of the building where a retail business is situated;

-(3) In section 3(3):

-- (a) in paragraph (a) delete "existed;" and insert:existed, including a question as to forfeiture; or - (b) after paragraphs (b) and (c) insert:
+(d) the lease is of a kind that is prescribed by the regulations as exempt from the operation of this Act; retail shopping centre means a cluster of premises (a) 5 or more of which are used for the carrying on of a retail business; and - (b) all of which (i) have, or upon being leased would have, a common head lessor; or - (ii) comprise lots on a single strata plan under the Strata Titles Act 1985, but, if the premises are in a building with 2 or more floor levels, includes only those levels of the building where a retail business is situated; (3) - In section 3(3): (a) in paragraph (a) delete "existed;" and insert: existed, including a question as to forfeiture; or (b) after paragraphs (b) and (c) insert:

-After section 4(3) insert:

-- (4) Regulations may be made exempting from all or any of the provisions of this Act - (a) a prescribed person, retail shop lease or retail shop; or - (b) a prescribed class of persons, retail shop leases or retail shops. - (5) The regulations may provide for conditions and restrictions subject to which an exemption is to apply.

-(1) In section 6(1) after "the disclosure statement given" insert:

-is incomplete or
+6. Section 4 amended After section 4(3) insert: (4) Regulations may be made exempting from all or any of the provisions of this Act (a) a prescribed person, retail shop lease or retail shop; or (b) a prescribed class of persons, retail shop leases or retail shops.
+(5) The regulations may provide for conditions and restrictions subject to which an exemption is to apply.
+7. Section 6 amended (1) In section 6(1) after "the disclosure statement given" insert: is incomplete or